henriette1/fraunhofer-iwes-challenge/README.md

 # Programming task for python delvelopers at IWES

+A fully automated version using udp can be found [here](https://github.com/henriette1/henriette1-fraunhofer-iwes-challenge-UDP).

 ## Installation
 Install and update [docker](https://docs.docker.com/get-docker/) if not installed/updated already.
 Then follow those steps: